-When you implement an app that plays multi-sound which are background music and sound effects, you need to read the following guidelines and sample code carefully.
+When you implement an app that plays multiple sounds which are background music and sound effects, you need to read the following guidelines and sample code carefully.

-In this article, we explain both the audio element and Web Audio API for playing multi-sound.
-Due to restriction, however, we strongly recommend using the audio element for playing background music.
+In this article, we explain both the audio element and the Web Audio API for playing multiple sounds.
+Due to restrictions, however, we strongly recommend using the audio element for playing background music.

 You should use only one audio element in your webOS TV app.
-As the audio tag uses hardware decoder and app switching is supported, sometimes media resource conflict occurs.
+As the audio tag uses the hardware decoder and app switching is supported, sometimes media resource conflict occurs.
 To prevent the media resource conflict in webOS TV, you should use only one audio element in your app.
 If you declare one or more audio elements in your app, sounds are not played at the same time.

 The duration of audio content must be at least 1 second.

 On app suspend, you should pause the sound and resume it when the app goes foreground.
 Refer to the sample code.

 Multi-sound works with multiple audio elements in the webOS TV Emulator which are working differently from the real device.